cortado-mobile-solutions/apidoc-mdm/docs/apps.md

 | **statusdetails** | Details about the status of the app |

 **Important**
-Getting the expected value for the status field could take some time, because the app installation might need user interaction (depending on the enrollment type) and an update of the status is triggered through the device sync or manually by the admin.
+Getting the expected value for the status field could take some time, because the app installation might need user interaction (depending on the enrollment type) and an update of the status has to be triggered through the device sync or manually by the admin.

 ## Get App List
 Retrieve a list of all apps assigned to a user and a optional device.
 The response contains an array of all apps assigned to the authenticated user and the device (if a clientid was send).
 Using an administrator access token to request the apps, the response will contain all apps of the managed tenant.